Kong/docs.konghq.com/app/konnect/org-management/system-accounts.md

   "token": "spat_12345678901234567890123456789012345678901234567890"
 }
 ```

+Copy and save the access token beginning with `spat_`.

 {:.important}
 > **Important**: The access token is only displayed once, so make sure you save it securely.